Learn from academics who are leaders in the field

 The Graduate Certificate of Health Economics is designed for clinical and non-clinical health professionals who want to improve healthcare systems from the top down.
 It’s also suited to those from finance backgrounds looking to use their knowledge of economics to create healthier, happier communities.
 If you’re looking for a health economics program that’s well-established, renowned for its academic research and led by teachers at the very forefront of the field, this is the course to take your career forward.

 These skills allow you to make evidence-based decisions that improve the way healthcare systems operate.
-Whether you’re preparing a cost-benefit analysis for a new medical device, or employing economic modelling to shape health insurance policies that impact thousands, you’ll have the skills to make confident, informed choices.
+Whether you’re preparing a cost-benefit analysis for a new medical device, or employing economic modelling to shape health insurance policies that impact thousands, you will have the skills to make confident, informed choices.
 You’ll also graduate with the ability to critically evaluate current research in economic policy, understand the complexities of healthcare financing and make influential contributions to health policy development and debate.

-Throughout the course you’ll be guided by some of the brightest and most experienced health economics academics in the country.
+Throughout the course you will be guided by some of the brightest and most experienced health economics academics in the country.
 Our team is one of the largest in Australia and our academics are active contributors to the field.
 The insights gathered from their work and research feeds back into the course, ensuring content is fresh, authentic and relevant to the needs of the sector.
 We have academics embedded in many renowned healthcare organisations and institutes across diverse roles, ensuring you have access to a mentor who aligns with your interests and career aspirations.

 The course can be completed in just one year of part-time study, with flexible online study available to those with busy work schedules.
 Graduate with exciting career options in Australia’s fast-growing health sector, as well as a clear pathway to Deakin's Master of Health Economics.

-2023 course information
+2025 course information

-The award conferred upon completion is recognised in the Australian Qualifications Framework at Level 8.
+The award conferred upon completion is recognised in the Australian Qualifications Framework at Level 8

 Course structure

-All commencing Faculty of Health Undergraduate and Postgraduate course work students are required to complete HAI010 Academic Integrity in their first trimester of study (0 credit point compulsory unit).
+All commencing Faculty of Health Undergraduate and Postgraduate course work students are required to complete DAI001 Academic Integrity and Respect at Deakin (0-credit-point compulsory unit) in their first trimester of study.

 Core units